BenediktSeidl/prpd/README.md

 # prpd

-prpd is a software and hardware solution to make Monitoring Information from the NEDAP PowerRouter available via MQTT although their cloud service was shot down at 2021-01-31.
+prpd is a software and hardware solution to make monitoring information from the NEDAP PowerRouter available although their cloud service was shot down at 2021-01-31.

 The Methods were tested with NEDAP PowerRouter `PR37Bi` Version `7.1.2`.

-There are two ways to obtain the data:
+## Getting the data from the PowerRouter

-## HTTP
+### HTTP

 The PowerRouter normally sends monitoring data every minute via a HTTP-POST request to `logging1.PowerRouter.com`.
 This is done without any encryption, so